 To arrange for an audition, please contact Mrs. Joyce S. Prichard.

-Rehearsals for accepted students take place on from 7:15 – 8:45 on Monday evenings beginning January 16, culminating with a concert on April 3, 2016.
+Rehearsals for accepted students take place from 7:15 – 8:45 on Monday evenings beginning September 11, culminating with a concert on November 13, 2017.

-Accepted Students: Register for Winter 2017 Honors String Orchestra here
+Accepted Students: Register for Fall 2017 Honors String Orchestra here.

 Joyce S. Prichard has been inspiring area youth for decades through enriching ensemble experiences.
 Her award-winning groups have garnered attention at the state and national level.
 She has served as guest conductor, clinician and adjudicator throughout Pennsylvania, and conducted youth ensembles in Verizon Hall at the Kimmel Center in Philadelphia.
 Her articles on string pedagogy have appeared in numerous state and national music educators journals.
 Mrs. Prichard is an active performer and violin section leader in the Main Line Symphony Orchestra, and is co-founder of Orchestra Concordia, an adult community orchestra in residence at the Wayne Art Center.